funecology/fundiversity/README.md

 functional diversity indices.
+The package is built using clear, public [design principles](https://github.com/Bisaloo/fundiversity/wiki/Design-principles) inspired from our own experience and user feedback:

+-   one functional diversity index = one function,
+-   consistent input types between functions,
+-   consistent output types between functions,
+-   minimum data transformation internally without explicit choice of the user.

-The package is built using clear, public [design principles](https://github.com/Bisaloo/fundiversity/wiki/Design-principles) inspired from our own experience and user feedback.
-We also strive to use the latest good practice in software and R package development, including minimal dependencies on external packages (currently `fundiversity` only depends on `geometry`).
+We also strive to use the latest good practice in software and R package development, including minimal dependencies on external packages (currently `fundiversity` only depends on `geometry` and `vegan`).

 ## Installation